gusza110811/ASH/README.md

-# gSH
+# Advanced Shell language
-A programming language without a name but definitely wont actually be used as shell language
+A programming language without a name but probably wont actually be used as shell language